Small contact centers are increasingly opening their eyes to the many advantages of processing, analyzing and utilizing data..

 Yes!
 It is possible.

-Just make sure the recipient can call back to the correct number not to waste a good sales opportunity.
+Just ensure the recipient can call back to the correct number not to waste a good sales opportunity.

 Yes, you can.